Jiefei-Wang/SharedObject/README.md

 The support for the `S3` and `S4` system is available out-of-box.
 Therefore, there is no additional action required to share an S3/S4 object.
 However, if the S3/S4 class has a special design(e.g. on-disk data), the function `share` is an S4 generic, developers can define an S4 `share` method to support their own data structures.

 Please note that sharing a container(e.g. `list`) will not share the container itself, but share each element in the container.
-Therefore, adding or replace an element in a shared list in one process will not implicitly change the shared list in the other processes.
+Therefore, adding or replacing an element in a shared list in one process will not implicitly change the shared list in the other processes.
 Since a data frame is fundamentally a list object, sharing a data frame will follow the same principle as sharing a list.

 When an object is not sharable, no error will be given and the same object will be returned.
 The argument `mustWork = TRUE` can be used if you want to make sure the return value is a shared object.